Engelberg/instaparse/README.md

 That article had a link to a [paper](http://www.cs.uwm.edu/%7Edspiewak/papers/generalized-parser-combinators.pdf) and [Scala code](https://github.com/djspiewak/gll-combinators) by Daniel Spiewak, which was also extremely helpful.

 Alex Engelberg coded the first version of instaparse, proving the capabilities of the GLL algorithm.
 He encouraged me to take his code and build and document a user-friendly API around it.
+He continues to be a main contributor on the project, most recently developing the ABNF front-end.

 I studied a number of other Clojure parser generators to help frame my ideas about what the API should look like.
 I communicated with Eric Normand ([squarepeg](https://github.com/ericnormand/squarepeg)) and Christophe Grand ([parsley](https://github.com/cgrand/parsley)), both of whom provided useful advice and encouraged me to pursue my vision.